Cacti/documentation/README.md

 ### Device Template Specific Documentation

-This section will be for device template specific configuration requriments
+This section will be for device template specific configuration requirements

 1. [Proxmox External Storage Usage with Linux Device Template](device-template-specific-proxmox.md)